“ …this project exemplifies community architecture…”,

 In particular, people who have found themselves or have been pushed to the edges of our societies support can be living in multiple forms of scarcity and will act in ways that reflect this both positively and negatively.
 To ignore both sides of this reality is irresponsible and perpetuates many of the ‘savior’ paradigms that are found in this sector.

-There is something quite unfair in expecting a group of people who share little more than a spatial boundary to somehow magically be a unified and act as a cohesive group (determined by an outsider) of thought and vision – an expectation or demand we don’t place on more affluent groupings of people in better resourced neighborhoods.
-An analogy I have used in practice to try and describe the complexity of working with any group of people is summarized in a question I ask myself and my project colleagues:
+There is something quite unfair in expecting a group of people – and in many cases socially marginalised already – who share little more than a spatial boundary to somehow magically be unified, act as a cohesive group (determined by an outsider) of thought and vision and speak with a singular voice or vision.
+An analogy we have used in 1to1, when trying to describe the complexity of working with any group of people is summarized in a question we have asked ourselves in projects:

 “If 5 people can’t easily agree what they want for dinner that evening, how can we expect 5 000 people to easily agree what they want for their neighborhood for the next 50 years ?” .